ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 Such enforcements are accomplished by controlling the DNS transactions and HTTP transactions.
 A coarse control is achieved by controlling the DNS response (which itself may be protected by TLS), however, in many cases, granular control is required at HTTP URL or Method levels, to distinguish a specific web page on a hosting site, or to differentiate between uploading and downloading operations.

 The security device requires access to plain text HTTP header for granular AUP control.
-For traffic passing the AUP check, the middlebox is also required to cut through the rest of the traffic without decryption, for performance and privacy reasons.

-The cut-through action is possible with up to TLS 1.2 but will not work with TLS 1.3.

 {::comment}
 *[Flemming: I think we need to clarify why you can't just do this at the endpoint instead]*